Recording music at home has never been easier, all you need are a couple of simple components that you plug into your pc and you are ready to go.

 Even the smallest mixers are heavy and use up a lot of space, while an Audio Interface can be actually quite small and compact.

-Plus all the features included in most Mixers, you won´t really need if you are using it for Recording, since all recording programs have volume control, equalizers, reverb, delay, compression, etc.
+Plus all the features included in most Mixers you won´t really need if you are using it for Recording, since all recording programs have volume control, equalizers, reverb, delay, compression, etc. built-in.

 If you are new to the whole recording scene, go with a simple audio interface.